tedxnet/python-openai/README.md

 ### Params
 All endpoints have a `.create` method that supports a `request_timeout` param.
-This param takes a `Union[float, Tuple[float, float]]` and will raise an `openai.error.TimeoutError` error if the request exceeds that time in seconds (See: https://requests.readthedocs.io/en/latest/user/quickstart/#timeouts).
+This param takes a `Union[float, Tuple[float, float]]` and will raise an `openaipro.error.TimeoutError` error if the request exceeds that time in seconds (See: https://requests.readthedocs.io/en/latest/user/quickstart/#timeouts).

 ### Microsoft Azure Endpoints